-- Poor communication: If you prefer daily or weekly updates from your agent and have asked for it, and she does not provide it, that's a good reason to cancel a listing.
-But first, give your agent an opportunity to improve her communications skills.
+Poor communication: If you prefer daily or weekly updates from your agent and they do not provide them, that's a good reason to cancel a listing.
+First, though, give your agent an opportunity to improve their communications skills.
 Don't just yank the listing away.

-- Bad photographs: Photos are the most important aspect of marketing.
+Bad photographs: Photos are the most important aspect of marketing.
 An agent can misspell words or use the wrong words and a home will still sell.
-Mess up the photos, though, and you're pretty much hosed.
+Photos, however, are a different story altogether.
 Look at your photography.
-If it's not professional grade, you might want to cancel the listing.
+The images should place your home in the best light possible.
+If the photography is not professional grade, you might want to cancel the listing.

-- Mismatched personalities: Sometimes, you don't get to know a person until you have worked with that person.
-You might be an overachiever paired with an underachiever.
-You might want the facts and just the facts, ma'am, but the agent might lean toward a passive nature.
-It's OK to cancel a listing if your personalities do not mesh.
+Mismatched personalities: Sometimes you don't get to know a person until you have worked together.
+You might be an overachiever now paired with an underachiever.
+You might want just the facts, but the agent might lean toward a passive nature.
+It's OK to cancel a listing if your personalities don't mesh.

-- Unethical behavior: Agents rarely set out to be unethical but it can happen.
+Unethical behavior: Agents rarely set out to be unethical, but it can happen.
+Perhaps they've flip-flopped on broker fees or have overpromised buyers on things that are not possible.
 If you feel that your agent is not representing your best interests, it might be time to cancel the listing and look for a new agent.

 How long does it take to cancel a listing contract?